'Very regrettable': Child, 8, undergoes surgery his parents did not consent to

 An 8-year-old boy has had nasal surgery performed on him despite his parents' refusal to give consent to the procedure.

+It wasn't until the parents saw "some ooze" coming from their son's nose that they realised something wasn't right.

-It wasn't until their son was due to be discharged from the private clinic following other procedures that were consented to for his ongoing breathing issues, that his parents noticed there was "some ooze" coming from his nose.
+He was due to be discharged from the private clinic following other procedures that were consented to for his ongoing breathing issues, and so the parents alerted the nurse.

-At this point, a nurse noted another anomaly - the boy's adenoids had not been removed despite that procedure being a part of the operative plan.
+At this point, the nurse noted another anomaly - the boy's adenoids had not been removed despite that procedure being a part of the operative plan.

-A "chain of errors" has since been identified by the Health and Disability Commissioner (HDC) in the case of the boy, after his parents complained to the watchdog.
+A chain of clerical errors has since been identified by the Health and Disability Commissioner (HDC) in the case of the boy, after his parents complained to the watchdog.

 Following the investigation into the matter, the clinic and the operating surgeon have been found in breach of the Code of Health and Disability Services Consumers' Rights (the Code).